ArtComputerSE/bowling/README.md

 "3/" = 1 Frame with spare but no following = 0

-"3/2" = 1 Frame with spare and a following throw = 10 + 2 = 12
+"3/2" = 1 Frame with spare and a following roll = 10 + 2 = 12

 "X " = 1 Frame with strike but no following = 0

-"X 2" = 1 Frame with strike and a following throw = 0
+"X 2" = 1 Frame with strike and a following roll = 0

 "X 23" = 2 Frame with strike in first = 10 + 2 + 3 + 2 + 3 = 20